-The town was known by the names of Pomona, Dad’s Town, Uncompahgre Town, and several other names, before it finally came to be known as Montrose.
+The town was known as Pomona, Dad’s Town, Uncompahgre Town, and several other names before it finally came to be known as Montrose.
 Joseph Selig suggested the name Montrose after a favorite character in Sir Walter Scott’s novel, The Legend of Montrose.

 The town of Montrose was founded originally to provide supplies to nearby mining communities.
-With the mines' decline, agriculture soon took over as the major economy.
-Settlers worked the fertile valley soil producing fruits, grains, vegetables and livestock.
+With the mines' decline, agriculture soon became the primary economy.
+Settlers worked the fertile valley soil producing fruits, grains, vegetables, and livestock.